RavensbourneWebMedia/Web-development-workshop/sessions/week-02.md

 ## Today, Monday 12th January 2015

 1. Review learning goals
-* Marking things up (bit of theory)
+* Marking things up (a bit of semiotics theory)
-* Keeping projects tidy: MarkDown and Git
+* Tools of the trade: MarkDown and Git
 * Research bad websites